davidmaceachern/consents-api/README.md

 └── start-postgres-tmpfs.sh
 ```

-## Generating Docs

-Swagger documentation can be accessed after running `npm run start` and visiting `http://localhost:3000/api` in a browser.

 ## Cleaning Up

 Delete dangling resources `docker system prune` or all containers/images/builds `docker system prune -a`, **WARNING** this will delete any Docker resources on your machine.